NickChng/DoseConverter/README.md

 Before your first run:

-1. Review the EQD2ConverterConfig.xml file in the Configuration folder, and add any default assignments of alpha/beta that are appropriate for your institution.
+1. Review the DoseConverterConfig.xml file in the Configuration folder, and add any default assignments of alpha/beta that are appropriate for your institution.
 2. Approve the script in Eclipse (it is a write-enabled script)

 To run the script: